bitlabstudio/django-feedback-form/README.rst

 Django Feedback Form
 ====================

-Minified JQuery & Ajax feedback form to handle fast customer requests in Django
+Minified JQuery & Ajax feedback/report form to handle fast customer requests in Django.
+You can use it as a fast feedback tool and/or to report objects (e.g. in case of abuse).

 Prerequisites
 -------------

 You need at least the following packages in your virtualenv:

-* Django 1.4
+* Django
 * Django Mailer
 * Django Libs
 * South